 - Educator Workshops - A student earning credits through educator source workshops (EDW).
 These workshops may not be included in a master's degree program at Millersville University.
 Please click here for instructions on admission/registration to Educator Workshops (EDW).

 Non-degree applicants should complete an online application using the button below.
-The online application portal accepts the $40 application fee using most major credit cards.

 It is important to understand that enrollment as a non-degree student does NOT include admission to a degree, certification, or certificate program.
 While success as a non-degree student does not guarantee admission into a graduate degree, certification, or certificate program, it is another piece of evidence that an applicant could use in their graduate application package.